Clicky

 Folding electric wheelchairs and folding mobility scooters are both convenient, compact mobility devices that can greatly benefit the lives of their users.
 The main difference between one and the other is the structure of each.
 A folding electric wheelchair is perfect for indoors and outdoors spaces as most of these chairs have extremely tight turning radiuses.
 A tight turning radius makes your scooter extra nimble.

-Folding power wheelchairs are controlled with a sensitive, highly precise joystick which can be assigned to the right or left hand of the user.
-A folding mobility scooter on the other hand, is controlled with bi-lateral paddles that control when and how much the scooter accelerates.
-With a larger turning radius, these compact scooters are still great for indoors/outdoors use, but are often preferred for touring outdoors spaces.
+With a larger turning radius, compact scooters are still great for indoors/outdoors use.
+However, they are preferred for touring outdoors spaces.
 They are also more suitable for individuals who lack the motility to properly operate a power wheelchair.

 What is the best value mobility scooter?

-Vital Mobility offers some excellent value mobility scooters.
+Vital Mobility offers some excellent value scooters.
 Our best value line in 2023 is FOXTR Scooters.
-This line includes an affordable travel mobility scooter called the FOXTR 1, a powerful and comfortable Mid-Size scooter called the FOXTR 2 Scooter and a full-size, heavy duty mobility scooter called FOXTR 3.
+This line includes an affordable travel scooter called the FOXTR 1, a powerful and comfortable Mid-Size called the FOXTR 2 Scooter, and a heavy duty scooter called FOXTR 3.
 All three of these mobility scooters provide excellent value in the Canadian market.

 Can I ride my mobility scooter in the rain?

 Yes, you can ride your mobility scooter in the rain.
-However, because many of the electric component of your scooter may be exposed to the elements, we recommend that you wipe your scooter clean when you arrive at your destination.
+However, because its electric components can be exposed to the elements, we recommend that you wipe your scooter clean when you arrive at your destination.
 Keeping your scooter dry will prevent moisture from affecting the scooter’s battery and electrical systems.

 Can you leave mobility scooters outside?